brpaz/ulauncher-dendron/README.md

 | **Dendron Vaults**    	| A Comma separated list of Dendron vaults to be indexed, relative to the Dendron Workspace root.                                   	| `vault.personal,vault.dev`                                                                                                                                         	|
 | **Dendron Command**   	| The command to open your Dendron Workspace.
 Use `%f%` to indicate where the file path of the selected file will be placed. 	| `/usr/bin/codium --user-data-dir=/home/bruno/.config/dendron/data --extensions-dir=/home/bruno/.config/dendron/ext /home/bruno/Dendron/dendron.code-workspace %f%` 	|

+### Other commands

+* Notes are cached at Uluancher startup.
+To Refresh the notes cache at any time, run `dendron :reload`.

 ## Development

 ```